fred913/HeartbeatTracking/README.md

 (NOTE: You can open the page in OBS browser and do something like a Greenscreen.
 Or adding it to OVR toolkit is also OK.
 You can do everything you want - like capturing the API, editing the code and beautify the page, because it's open-source.)

 ## Contribution
 Currently the project needs tons of ideas.
-If you're ready to help, please write an email to me at `fredtools999@gmail.com`.
+If you're ready to help, please write an email to me at `fredtools999@gmail.com` (or just open an issue on this site).
 If you're good at Python, just register an account in my Git service.
 Pull Requests are absolubely welcomed.

 ## Last words
 If you like the project, please share it to your friends who need it.
 Thanks.